arvindvenkatadri/the-foundation-series/content/courses/1-Play-and-Invent/_index.md

 ---
+title: "\U0001F9ED Play and Invent"
 date: "2021-01-24"
 linkTitle: Play and Invent
-summary: Using Metaphors and Analogic Thinking techniques like TRIZ to solve Inventive Problems
+summary: "Using Metaphors and Analogic Thinking techniques like TRIZ to solve Inventive Problems"
-title: "\U0001F9ED Play and Invent"
 view: 2
 weight: 1
 type: book